Skip to content

 An advisory opinion is a legal clarification provided on points and questions of law.

-What advisory opinion are Chile and Colombia asking the IACHR for?
+What advisory opinion were Chile and Colombia asking the IACHR for?

 In January 2023, Chile and Colombia requested an advisory opinion from the IACtHR on the impacts of climate change on human rights, as guaranteed under the American Convention.
 The request acknowledged the human rights effects of the climate crisis, highlighting in particular the vulnerability of communities and ecosystems in Latin America.
 The two countries flagged the need for regional standards that would accelerate action to tackle the climate crisis.